wp-plugins/wripl/readme.txt

 8. Plugin configuration.

 == Changelog ==

+= 1.6.5 =
+* MArkF - Added filter for slider recommendation and field for slider heading text.

 = 1.5.2 =
 * Some behind-the-scenes optimisation, database indexing etc. Also some performance enhancements to the mobile slider.